AgentA/B: Automated and Scalable Web A/BTesting with Interactive LLM Agents

 In parallel, users configure the A/B test by defining initial user intentions, behavioral metrics to track, and the design features to evaluate.
 User intentions guide the agent's interaction trajectory and termination condition (e.g., ``find a discounted Bluetooth speaker under \$30'').
 The design features (such as layout or interaction flow) are implemented in fully functional web environments.
 In our e-commerce scenario, the tested design feature is the layout of the filter panel on the website.

-Once these inputs are provided by end users, the \textbf{LLM Agent Generation Module} queries the backend LLM to generate the specified number of LLM agents with diverse persona descriptions and intentions.
+Once these inputs are provided by the experiment owners, the \textbf{LLM Agent Generation Module} queries the backend LLM to generate the specified number of LLM agents with diverse persona descriptions and intentions.
 The query explicitly instructs the LLM to ensure the generated LLM agent persona and intentions must follow the user-provided agent specifications.
 In our experiment in Section~\ref{sec:experiment}, we leveraged this module to generate \textbf{100,000 agents}.
 We provide a sample persona generated by our system in Appendix~\ref{app:example}.
-After generating the LLM agents as the candidate A/B testing participants, the \textbf{Testing Preparation Module} performs the agent traffic allocation by splitting the agents into control (without new feature) and treatment (with new feature) groups, and each group is assigned to interact with the corresponding web environments.
-The statistics of agent characteristic distributions will be calculated within each group to ensure that the distribution of the LLM agents is relatively balanced; if the statistics are not balanced, the Testing Preparation Module will re-execute agent traffic allocation until satisfactory.
+After generating the LLM agents as the A/B testing participants, the \textbf{Testing Preparation Module} performs the agent traffic allocation by splitting the agents into control (without new feature) and treatment (with new feature) groups, and each group is assigned to interact with the corresponding web environments.
+The statistics of agent characteristic distributions will be calculated within each group to ensure that the distribution of the LLM agents is balanced; if the statistics are not balanced, the Testing Preparation Module will re-execute agent traffic allocation until satisfactory.

-These web environments for both groups need to be launched using independent browser instances controlled through ChromeDriver (for web environment parsing) and Selenium WebDriver (for automated interaction execution) integration.
+These web environments for both groups need to be launched using independent browser instances controlled through ChromeDriver (for web environment parsing) and Selenium WebDriver (for automated interaction) integration.
 During the \textbf{automatic interaction with the web environment}, each LLM agent begins to interact with the webpage using an autonomous action prediction loop, which is shown in Fig.~\ref{fig:agent}.
-Each loop involves perceiving the current webpage state, interpreting the action space, predicting the next action, and executing that action in the browser.
-The details of this core automated \textbf{agent-environment interaction} process are explained below in Section~\ref{sec:agent}.
+Each loop involves perceiving the webpage state, interpreting the action space, predicting the next action, and executing that action in the browser. .
 During the process, each step of the interaction is recorded, and the system monitors the overall session progression until termination, such that the agent accomplishes the intended goal or encounters failure cases.

 After all agents complete their interactions with the assigned web environments, \systemname transitions to the result analysis stage.
 The \textbf{Post-Testing Analysis Module} is responsible for aggregating, interpreting, and presenting agent behaviors in a form that supports A/B-style experimental comparison.
 The output of this module serves as the primary feedback surface for the system user.
 Each agent session produces a fine-grained action trace that includes the full sequence of interactions, timestamps, webpage states, executed actions, intermediate rationales (when available), and final outcomes.
 These logs are collected asynchronously during the simulation and stored in a structured format.
 Upon session termination, the analysis module aggregates these records across both the control and treatment groups to extract comparative metrics and visualize key behavioral dynamics.